JieHou828/Cool_Work/pj1/README.md

 **Step 5**: Build an interactive interface to get input from users using widgets package.

 **Step 6**: Use Google Colab to run the "interactive_interface.ipynb" (try download it from github, you can use the code in google colab.py) and share the link.
+Or you can just simply use "CAHousePricePredictionAPP.ipynb".